ibrahimshibani/image-annotation-tool/README.md

 ### Start Server
+**NOTE: update app_config.py to reflect where the url pointing to the mongodb instance running so that the tests can work.**

-To start the server, navigate to the project directory and run the following command:
+To start the server, navigate to the project directory and run the following command, application has been developed in Python 3.11:
 ```
 python main.py
 ```